ESG

 • BA in Business Management, Seoul National University / Completed Graduate School of Public Administration at Seoul National University

-• Chief Director of Office of Management Support and ESG, SK Discovery (present)
+• Management Support Director and ESG Officer, SK Discovery

 Expertise Corporate management Finance and Banking Finance, Trade (University Professor)